MadeleineGustafson/madde_cv/README.md

 # Interactive resume

-A website about me, my projects, experience and contact information
+A school project where I had to build an interactive CV using html, css and JavaScript

 [Click here for link](https://madeleinegustafson.github.io/madde_cv/)